 Commonwealth Care Alliance requires providers to monitor the quality, access, and cost-effectiveness of their services and identify and address opportunities for improvement on an ongoing basis.
-Providers may be required to submit clinical data to Commonwealth Care Alliance, if requested.
+Providers may be required to submit clinical data and/or clinical documentation to Commonwealth Care Alliance, if requested.